hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

-[DefaultLogger] INFO at LifecycleService: HazelcastClient is STARTING [DefaultLogger] INFO at LifecycleService: HazelcastClient is STARTED [DefaultLogger] INFO at ConnectionManager: Trying to connect to localhost:5701 [DefaultLogger] INFO at LifecycleService: HazelcastClient is CLIENT_CONNECTED [DefaultLogger] INFO at ConnectionManager: Authenticated with server 192.168.1.10:5701:01bda57b-b987-448c-ac7f-6c0e4e8dd675, server version: 4.1-SNAPSHOT, local address: 127.0.0.1:54528
+[DefaultLogger] INFO at LifecycleService: HazelcastClient is STARTING [DefaultLogger] INFO at LifecycleService: HazelcastClient is STARTED [DefaultLogger] INFO at ConnectionManager: Trying to connect to localhost:5701 [DefaultLogger] INFO at LifecycleService: HazelcastClient is CONNECTED [DefaultLogger] INFO at ConnectionManager: Authenticated with server 192.168.1.10:5701:01bda57b-b987-448c-ac7f-6c0e4e8dd675, server version: 4.1-SNAPSHOT, local address: 127.0.0.1:54528
 [DefaultLogger] INFO at ClusterService: